This one-pot recipe for Quick & Easy Chinese Noodle Soup makes a super simple, aromatic broth that’s packed with noodles

 - Reduce the heat and cook according to noodle package instructions (just until tender).
 Serve hot

-Update Notes: This post was originally published in April of 2014, but was republished with an updated recipe, new photos, step by step instructions, baking tips and a video in August of 2018.
+Update Notes: This post was originally published in April of 2014, but was republished with an updated recipe, new photos, step by step instructions, tips, and a video in August of 2018.